 Therefore, the lighter dishes would match well with wines that are light-bodied such as Pinot Blanc, Chablis or Pinot Grigio.
 The heavier, meatier dishes would work well with more full-bodied wines such as Sauvignon Blanc, White Burgundy or Chardonnay.
 Heavier wines will overwhelm a lighter dish.
 Lighter wines served with heartier meals will cause the food to be underappreciated.

 Wine pairing is just one aspect of matching the right things together in a meal.
-Check out Creative Salad Recipes to choose the best salad for today's dinner menu.

 Note: This chart is intended to be only a guide to wine and food pairing.
 It is not inclusive of every food and wine available for pairing.
 Many wines are listed more than once because many wines have the flexibility to be paired with different weights of food.